Last Modified:21 May 2026

 How Do I Apply for the Age Pension Through Services Australia

 To apply for the Age Pension through Services Australia, you need to be 67 or older, meet the residency requirements, and pass the income and assets tests.
-The application is completed online through myGov linked to Centrelink, by phone on 132 300, or in person at a Services Australia service centre.
-As of March 2026, the maximum Age Pension pays $1,178.70 per fortnight for singles and $1,777.00 per fortnight for couples combined.
-You can apply up to 13 weeks before your 67th birthday, and you should, because late applications are not backdated to your eligibility date.
+Applications are made online through myGov linked to Centrelink, by phone on 132 300, or in person at a Services Australia service centre.
+From 20 March 2026, the maximum Age Pension pays $1,200.90 per fortnight for singles and $1,810.40 per fortnight for couples combined, including the pension and energy supplements.
+You can apply up to 13 weeks before your 67th birthday, and it’s worth doing so, because late applications are not backdated to your eligibility date.

-This guide walks through every step of the application process, what documents you need, how long it takes, the most common reasons claims are delayed or rejected, and what to do if Services Australia gets it wrong.
+This guide walks through every step of the application, what documents to have ready, how long it typically takes, the common reasons claims get delayed or rejected, and what to do if Services Australia gets it wrong.

 Who Is Eligible for the Age Pension in Australia?

 Before applying, confirm you meet all three eligibility criteria.
-Services Australia’s eligibility page has the full details, but the key requirements as of March 2026 are:
+Services Australia’s eligibility page has the full details, but the key requirements from 20 March 2026 are:

 Eligibility criterionRequirementNotes